technomile/Heroku-WordPress/wp-content/plugins/contact-form-7/readme.txt

 * Attach a plain text version of the message when sending HTML mail.
 * Added do_not_store additional setting to tell data storage add-ons not to store data through the contact form.
 * The minimum required WordPress version has been changed from 4.2 to 4.3.

-= 4.3.1 =

-* Use wp_loaded action hook instead of init to initialize the controller process.
-* Fixed: Validation error messages for Really Simple CAPTCHA fields didn’t appear.
-* Display an alert message if there is a reCAPTCHA widget left unanswered.
-* Translations for Portuguese, Hungarian, and Turkish have been updated.

-= 4.3 =

-* reCAPTCHA module has been introduced.
-* Translations for Croatian, Danish, Persian, and Swedish have been updated.
-* WordPress 4.2 or higher is required.